Code-Institute-Submissions/SilviaSaverino-ArcadeGames_NOvResub/README.md

 •   Have clear instructions for how to play the game.

-•   Play/pause audio if not interested.

 •   Enjoy the game with no challenges and difficult levels.

-•   Be able to re-play the game without using the "back" button in the browser.

 •   Follow developer’s social platforms and users' posts too.

+All of the above bullet points are achieved through a simple website design.
+A nav bar will help the user navigate easily through the pages.
+Instructions are provided on a separate page and the user can easily access them without relying on the 'back' button of the browser.
+Also social platform links are displayed in the footer, to allow the community to connect, and the user to follow the websites social media accounts.

 #   User Experience (UX)

 ##  Colour Scheme

 The color scheme is maintained throughout the website.
 The body background features a few colors, ranging from yellow,purple,pink,and light-blue and so on.
 This same palette had been used throughout the whole site.

 ![screenshot of the body background image](/docs/img/body-background.png)

-- In Rock_Paper_Scissor game, a background featuring some player/computer moves had been selected to let the user jump into a rock-paper-scissors world.
+In Rock_Paper_Scissor game, a background featuring some player/computer moves had been selected to let the user jump into a rock-paper-scissors world.
 The color scheme with relaxing shades of blue, pink and yellow, is constant throughout the game.

 ![screenshot of 2nd game playground's background](/docs/img/2nd-game-playground.png)